Cannabis in Texas: Texas rule changes (2026)

+Democratic primary question on legalization (2026)

+The 2026 primary ballot issued to registered Democratic Party voters included the following ballot proposition: "Texas should legalize cannabis for adults and automatically expunge criminal records for past low-level cannabis offenses.".
+The results are non-binding on legislators.

 County and municipal level

 El Paso drug legalization resolution (2009)

 In January 2009, the city council of El Paso voted 8–0 in favor of a resolution sponsored by councilman Beto O'Rourke calling for a national debate regarding the legalization of drugs as a way to reduce drug cartel violence.
 The resolution was then vetoed by the mayor, however, and an attempt to override the veto one week later failed by a 4–4 vote.
 Members of the council had been swayed by pressure from Rep. Silvestre Reyes and several state lawmakers who warned that future allocation of federal funds to the city could be affected.

 Austin cite-and-release (2009)

 In February 2009, the Austin Police Department instituted a policy of cite-and-release for possession of small amounts of cannabis.
 The Travis County Sheriff's Office, which encompasses a large part of the Austin metro area, had already been operating under such a policy since the end of 2007.